Electrician Apprenticeship

 An electrician's work is essential for ensuring electrical systems run safely and efficiently, and the role is critical across construction, maintenance, mining and resources, and energy industries.

-Anna completed her Electrician Apprenticeship with MIGAS, gaining her on-the-job training in the mining sector.
+Joshua completed his Electrician Apprenticeship with MIGAS, gaining her on-the-job training with host company ProMinent.

 How Long is an Electrician Apprenticeship?